Securities and Commodities Litigation

 When the Department of Justice or a civil regulatory agency investigates, class actions, civil disputes, and parallel proceedings often follow.

-Our practice is led by the former Enforcement Director for the U.S. Commodity Futures Trading Commission, and our attorneys have decades of experience defending clients in court, in front of the SEC, and in securities-related investigations.
+Our practice is led by the former Enforcement Director for the U.S. Commodity Futures Trading Commission, and our attorneys have decades of experience defending clients in court, in front of the SEC, the CFTC and in securities and commodities-related investigations.

 We represent companies and individuals facing FCPA investigations and prosecutions, conducting internal investigations to identify possible violations, evaluating potential disclosures, and working with the government to avoid charges.
 When prosecution cannot be avoided, our attorneys defend against government enforcement actions and take FCPA cases to trial.